-Restrain the occupant is one of the five principles of vehicle crashworthiness.
-It is the job of seat belts and airbags working in tandem to prevent occupants from hitting the interior of the vehicle or from being ejected.
+Restraining the occupant is one of the five principles of vehicle crashworthiness.
+It is the job of seat belts and airbags to work in tandem to prevent occupants from hitting the interior of the vehicle or from being ejected.

-When an accident ejects an occupant from a vehicle, there is 13 times higher risk of injury to the person throw out when compared to the people that remain inside the car.
+When an accident ejects an occupant from a vehicle, there is 13 times higher risk of injury to the person thrown out when compared to the people that remain inside the car.
 The most common injuries from defective seat belts are injuries to the head and neck, chest injuries, and injuries to the arms or legs; these injuries can lead to permanent disabilities.

 Ejected occupants suffer severe head injuries, spinal fractures, crushed torso injuries, and death.